If you have YouTube TV, you’re going to wish that you knew about these features sooner!

 Here’s a full list of participating networks.

-15. Manage Your Membership
+19. Manage Your Membership

-This is something only the family manager can do.
+This is something only the Family Manager can do.

 From the account settings on your computer, click on Billing.